Act of Parliament (United Kingdom)

-In the United Kingdom an act of Parliament is primary legislation passed by the Parliament of the United Kingdom.
+An act of Parliament in the United Kingdom is primary legislation passed by the UK Parliament in Westminster, London.

 An act of Parliament can be enforced in all four of the UK constituent countries (England, Scotland, Wales and Northern Ireland).
-As a result of devolution the majority of acts that are now passed by Parliament apply either to England and Wales only, or England only.
+As a result of devolution the majority of acts that are passed by Parliament increasingly only apply either to England and Wales only, or England only.
 Generally acts only relating to constitutional and reserved matters now apply to the whole of the United Kingdom.

 A draft piece of legislation is called a bill.
-When this is passed by Parliament and given Royal Assent, it becomes an act and part of statute law.
+When this is passed by Parliament and given royal assent, it becomes an act and part of statute law.

+Contents of a bill or act

+A bill and an Act of Parliament typically include a short title and a long title, a number of clauses and, in many cases, one or more schedules.
+The Erskine May guide to Parliamentary Practice states that a schedule could deal with "extended material inclusion of which within clauses might detract from the sequential effect of the clauses", and would usually be incorporated through a clause in the body of the bill or act stating that each specific clause "has effect".

 Classification of legislation

 Acts of Parliament are classified as either "public general acts" or "local and personal acts" (also known as "private acts").
 Bills are also classified as "public", "private", or "hybrid".

 Public general acts

 Public general acts form the largest category of legislation, in principle affecting the public general law applying to everyone across the entire United Kingdom, or at least to one or more of its constituent countries of England, Northern Ireland, Scotland, or Wales.
-Most Public General Acts proceed through Parliament as a public bill.
-Occasionally a bill is treated as hybrid.
+Most public general acts proceed through Parliament as a public bill.
+Occasionally, a bill is treated as hybrid.